 Dean Athanasia is president of Regional Banking for Bank of America, and is a member of the company’s executive management team.

-Prior to the most recent expansion of his responsibilities, Athanasia served as president of Consumer & Small Business, overseeing areas responsible for serving 66 million U.S. consumer and small business clients who hold over $1.6 trillion in assets at Bank of America.
-This includes providing a full range of financial products and services through a network of approximately 4,300 financial centers and 17,000 ATMs, and an award-winning digital platform that serves over 55 million clients.
-Athanasia is also responsible for Consumer Investments, with approximately $350 billion in total assets and over 3 million client relationships.
+Prior to becoming president of Regional Banking, Athanasia served as president of Consumer & Small Business.
+This included serving U.S. consumer and small business clients with a full range of financial products and services through a network of 3,900 financial centers, 16,000 ATMs, and an award-winning Digital platform that serves over 56 million users.
+He was also responsible for Consumer Investments which serves investment client relationships through its Merrill Edge platform.

-Athanasia joined the company in 1996 and previously spent time as the head of Global Wealth and Investment Management banking and Merrill Edge.
-He also served as president of Premier Banking and Investments for the Wealth Management division of Bank of America.
+Athanasia joined the company in 1996 and previously spent time as the head of Global Wealth and Investment Management Banking and Merrill Edge.
+He also served as president of Premier Banking and Investments for the company’s Wealth Management division.

-Athanasia serves as executive sponsor of the bank’s Disability Advocacy Network and the NextGen Council, which seeks to understand and address the financial needs of future generation clients early in the wealth cycle.
+Athanasia currently serves as executive sponsor of the bank’s LGBTQ+ Executive Leadership Council, which invests in the advancement and advocacy of LGBTQ+ talent, clients and communities.
+He previously sponsored the company’s Disability Advocacy Network and the NextGen Council, which seeks to understand and address the needs of future generation employees and clients.

 Athanasia holds a master’s degree in business administration from The Wharton School of the University of Pennsylvania and graduated from Yale University where he majored in economics.
 He is active in the community, serving as chairman of the board of Cradles to Crayons, a nonprofit organization that provides essential items for children living in homeless or low-income situations in Boston, Philadelphia, New York and Chicago.
 He also serves on the board of the Noble & Greenough School in Dedham, Massachusetts.